catmorbid/cybergod-mkdocs/docs/systems/combat.md

 Stress is generally measured on a scale of 1 to 5, but it does not have an upper limit.

-Whenever you take Stress, roll one of your Mental State stats – which one depends on the circumstances – as [[core-mechanics#Usage Dice|Usage Dice]], rolling as many dice as current stress + any inflicted stress.
+Whenever you take Stress, roll one of your Mental State stats, depending on circumstance, as [[core-mechanics#Usage Dice|Usage Dice]], rolling as many dice as current stress + any inflicted stress.
 If you fail, you suffer from [[#Mental Breakdown]], otherwise mark the stress and continue as usual.

 | Stress | Description |
 | ------ | ----------- |